stahta01/wxCode_components/wxxml2/ReadMe.txt

  1.9
      - fixed a problem in the build system which appeared when compiling in Unicode mode under Windows (reported by Kevin Colwell).
+     - updated wxXml2 to build against wxWidgets 2.9.x
+     - removed "thirdparty" folder in favour of the "deps" one which contains precompiled binaries (compiled with MSVC on x86)

  1.8